eBay/tsv-utils/docs/TipsAndTricks.md

 ## Convert newline format and character encoding with dos2unix and iconv

-The TSV Utilities expect input data to be utf-8 encoded and on Unix, to use Unix newlines.
+The TSV Utilities expect input data to be utf-8 encoded and use Unix newlines.
 The `dos2unix` and `iconv` command line tools are useful when conversion is required.

 Needing to convert newlines from DOS/Windows format to Unix is relatively common.
 Data files may have been prepared for Windows, and a number of spreadsheet programs generate Windows line feeds when exporting data.
 The `csv2tsv` tool converts Windows newlines as part of its operation.
-The other TSV Utilities detect Window newlines when running on a Unix platform, including macOS.
+The other TSV Utilities detect Windows newlines when running on a Unix platform, including macOS.
 The following `dos2unix` commands convert files to use Unix newlines:
 ```
 $ # In-place conversion.
 $ dos2unix file.tsv